-One of Europe’s most popular tourist destinations, Munich is a place of contrasts: a big city and also a province, a metropolis but with a distinct village feel, and a design and high-tech heartland but also renowned for its traditional costume workshops.
+Munich, one of Europe’s most popular tourist destinations, is a place of contrasts: a big city and also a province, a metropolis but with a distinct village feel, and a design and high-tech heartland but also renowned for its traditional workshops.

 Stopping off for a “nice bit of a cake” is one of the pleasures of city sightseeing, and in Munich there are no shortages of traditional tea houses in which to do so.
 But few can match the sheer kaleidoscopic variety on offer at Dallmayr Delicatessen.
 Germany’s most famous delicatessen, Dallmayr offers an incredible variety of sweets, cakes and other goodies, as well as a magnificent deli and gourmet food and drink departments, a first-class restaurant, café bistro and champagne bar.